armada-ths/ais/new_Readme.md

 'ENGINE': 'django.db.backends.sqlite3',

 'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),

+You also need to setup the directory's for templates.

 To run the local server you will need to always run within the vritual environment.